-An online sustainability degree is the mark of an interdisciplinary study focused on local, regional, and global environmental issues.
-In a sustainability degree program, students focus not just on environmental science, but also on social science, the humanities, business, math, and maybe engineering.
-Through coursework and research, students learn how to identify and analyze environmental challenges.
+An online sustainability degree is the mark of a multi discipline study focused on local, regional, and global environment issues.
+In this degree program, you focus not just on the science of the environment, but also on social science, the humanities, business and math.
+Through course work and research, you will learn how to identify and analyze the challenges of the environment.
 They also learn how to propose and enact solutions.

-In some cases, students use their sustainability education to develop management or leadership skills.
-They might apply them in public, private, or nonprofit organizations.
-In other cases, sustainability students develop the knowledge and skillsets of economic analysts or engineers and apply what they learn to sustainability issues across contexts.
-It simply depends on the goal of the online sustainability degree program.
+In some cases, students use their education in the field to develop management or leadership skills.
+They might apply them in public, private, or not for profit agencies.
+In other cases, you can develop the knowledge and skill sets of economic analysts or engineers and apply what you learn to issues across many contexts.
+It simply depends on the goal of the degree program.

-No matter the program, students in sustainability programs study the intersections of multiple systems and how those systems influence everyday life on our planet.
+No matter the program, students in these programs study the intersections of many systems and how they influence everyday life on our planet.
 They use what they learn to improve life across the globe.

 Master of Science in Nonprofit Administration

-Doctor of Management – Environmental and Social Sustainability
+Doctor of Management – Environment and Social Sustainability

 SUSTAINABILITY DEGREE PROGRAMS

-To pursue or enhance your career in sustainability, earn a bachelor’s, master’s, or doctorate degree in the subject or a closely related one.
-Each type of degree has distinct requirements and collectively they offer a beginner’s, intermediate, and advanced study of sustainability.
+To pursue or enhance your career in this field, earn a bachelor’s, master’s, or PhD degree in the subject or a closely related one.
+Each type of degree has distinct requirements and together they offer a beginner’s, intermediate, and advanced study of the focus.

-If you’re at the beginning stage of pursuing a degree and you’re not ready to pursue a bachelor’s degree, consider earning an associate’s degree.
-You can earn an associate’s degree in sustainability in just two years.
-One of those years will be devoted to general education courses and the other to courses that cover the basics of sustainability.
+If you’re at the beginning stage of your degree and you’re not ready to pursue a bachelor’s degree, consider earning an associate’s degree.
+You can earn an associate’s degree in just two years.
+One of those years will be devoted to gen ed courses and the other to courses that cover the basics of this field.

-You generally have to have a bachelor’s degree to secure employment in sustainability or environmental science.
-Therefore, this degree should be used as a stepping stone to earning a bachelor’s degree.
+You may have to have a bachelor’s degree to secure employment in the field or in a field like environmental science.
+Thus, this degree should be used as a stepping stone for you to earn a bachelor’s degree.

-These four-year programs are the place to start if you have yet to earn a degree.
-They include two years of general education courses and two years of courses connected to your major.
-Your major might be in environmental science or sustainability studies, or you might major in business, political science, sociology, or engineering with a minor in sustainability or environmental science.
-Examples of bachelor’s degrees you might pursue include:
+These four year programs are the place to start if you have yet to earn a degree.
+They include two years of gen ed courses and two years of courses in your major.
+Your major might be in environmental science or you might major in something like business with a minor in sustainability or environmental science.
+Examples of bachelor’s degrees you might go for could be:

 - BA or BS in Sustainability